Setting up Netbird with Zitadel on NixOS

 The generated configuration for the management interface is stored in /var/lib/netbird-mgmt/management.json.
 Verify this file if you suspect the environment variables aren't being applied properly, or to check if you're correctly overriding the defaults with services.netbird.server.management.settings.

 You can check if the TURN/STUN and Relay servers are working properly with the online tester Trickle ICE.
-A simple guide is provided here by Netbird.
+A simple guide for troubleshooting is provided here by Netbird.

 Client issues